Reopening D.C., Maryland and Virginia: What the latest metrics tell us

 The state reported 94 new hospital admissions a day on Wednesday, Thursday and Friday, but that number climbed to 103 and 108, respectively, on Saturday and Sunday.

-In the District, Bowser’s administration says an initial phase of reopening would occur only after 14 days of sustained declines of new daily cases, reported flu-like illnesses and new cases inside nursing homes.
+In the District, Bowser’s administration says an initial phase of reopening would occur only after sustained declines in new daily cases, reported flu-like illnesses and new cases inside nursing homes.

 On Sunday, the District reported 219 additional cases, up from 137 on Saturday, but down from 335 on Friday.
-District officials did not share the city’s data for other flu-like illnesses or nursing homes, but said they are nowhere near meeting their benchmarks.
+District officials did not share the city’s data for other flu-like illnesses or nursing homes but said they are nowhere near meeting their benchmarks.

-D.C. health officials initially said they want to see the rate of positive tests fall below 10 percent for 14 straight days.
+D.C. health officials also say they want to see the rate of positive tests fall below 10 percent.

 As of Saturday, the infection rate was 22 percent, up from early last week.